 General Comments

 Stakeholders, including CPUC staff, expressed concern that the policy has become too complex, resulting in high administrative costs and challenges to recruit new customers and implementers.
 Any newcomer to the programs—especially a new implementer or customer—has a steep learning curve to understand eligibility rules and other policies.
 The complexity also adds administrative costs and opens the programs to inconsistencies and potential for error.

 T2WG requests the Commission prioritize a simplification of policies.
+AB802 directs CPUC to simplify the baseline rules, but all T2WG participants including CPUC staff and consultants to Staff acknowledged the policies are becoming increasingly complex.
+As an example, Staff compared the current baseline assignment flow chart (Appendix B Attachment 1 of D.11-07-030) to a draft updated version using the new baseline rules (see Figure 2 on page 81).
+The comparison shows a complex decision tree becoming more complex.

-Figure 276The complex policies will make the transition to third-party programs challenging and may deter new implementers.
+The complex policies will make the transition to third-party programs challenging and may deter new implementers.
 The steep learning curve for new implementers poses challenges for PAs, who were directed in D.16-08-019 to triple the amount of outsourced third-party activity (from 20% to 60%) by 2020.
 Newer and smaller implementers may be pushed out (or absorbed) by larger implementers with the ability to navigate complex policy.
 PAs will need to communicate the rules very clearly without intimidating new market actors or enabling the biggest implementers to become even bigger.

 Increasingly complex policies counter statewide goals to capture energy efficiency potential.
 The 2016 AB802 Technical Analysis identified significant “stranded assets,” or energy efficiency measures that utility programs have not captured and will not capture, that represent real opportunities for the programs to induce increased EE activity.
 Stakeholders stressed that, to capture these stranded assets, the programs need procedures that engage customers, contractors, distributors, and manufactures.
 However, this is becoming more difficult as policies become increasingly complicated.